Kidbrooke Station Square

-John F Hunt will be installing hoarding around the site, removing vegetation, removing any contaminates, piling (forming the foundations) before finally pouring the ground floor slab for the buildings.
+John F Hunt have already, or will be, completing the following tasks; installing hoarding around the site, removing vegetation, removing any contaminates, piling (forming the foundations), laying in-ground services e.g. drainage before finally pouring the ground floor slab for the buildings.

 A Tree Protection Order will be enforced on site so that a number of trees (mainly on the northern boundary) will be retained.
 While there were more trees originally on the site, these were surveyed and found to be of low quality and had to be removed for the construction of the development.
 New tree species will be planted within the scheme which will support an overall increase in biodiversity.

 So far they have erected perimeter hoarding, cleared vegetation, installed welfare units (and adapted these to cater for the new Covid-19 working practices), started to remove soil from site to form the new site levels and undertaken surveying for unexploded ordnance.

 All environmental monitoring will continue through these processes to ensure that safe levels of noise and dust are not exceeded.

 What’s happening next?

 John F Hunt will continue to remove soil from site but the next big activity will be the start of the piling works.
 These will focus along the northern edge of the site against the A2 and the A2213.
 Sheets of metal will be installed so to allow soil in front to be safety removed whilst still providing support to the ground behind.
 This task is expected to run from the end of July to October.